Correlations in the continuous multispecies TASEP on a ring: Proof of Theorem and Resolution of the Aas--Linusson Conjecture

-\end{proof} In addition, we describe the developments made towards a direct proof of Theorem~\ref{thm:beta} using the first principles in this section.
+In this section, we additionally describe the developments made towards a direct proof of Proposition~\ref{prop:beta} using the first principles.
 Recall the recurrence relation \eqref{recbeta}.
 The equation holds true for $s,t\geq 2$ and $s+t\leq n$.
 It is easy to verify that the product $\binom{N-1}{s-2}f_{(n-1,s+t)}$ satisfies the same recurrence relation as $\beta_{1,3}(s,t,n)$.
 Thus, it is sufficient to show that the initial conditions are the same for both quantities.
-The conditions are:
+The conditions are as follows:

 The first two initial conditions are straightforward.
 We now provide a formula for $\beta_{1,3}$ for $t=1$.